gooseleggs/markdown-webserver/README.md

 ## Notes and Warnings

-> [!Warning]
-> There is no sanitisation of the output from `marked` which is performing the Markdown to HTML conversion.
-Therefore, ensure you know the content of the Markdown files.

 ## To Do
 As with anything, there is always more that can be done.
 This is my current list (in no particular order):